 In addition, you should also take note of the following:

-- The thickness and edge characteristics of the mat are potential tripping hazards when it is placed next to a bed or chair.
-Thicker mats will produce a higher risk for tripping.
-Beveled edges reduce tripping risks.
+- The thickness and edge characteristics of the mat are potential tripping hazards when placed next to a bed or chair.
+Thicker mats will produce a higher risk of tripping.
+Bevelled edges reduce tripping risks.
 However, make sure the edges are not curled up.

-- Glow-in-the-dark strips around the mat’s edges increase visibility of the bedside floor mat at night, and may decrease trip hazard.
+- Glow-in-the-dark strips around the mat’s edges increase the visibility of the bedside floor mat at night and may decrease trip hazard.

-- The length of the mat should extend beyond the head of the bed and is at least 44 inches wide.
+- The mat should extend beyond the head of the bed and is at least 44 inches wide.

 - The fall mat is placed at the side of the bed where the patient exits the bed from.
-Only place the mat on the floor when the patient is resting in bed.
+Only place the mat on the floor when the patient rests in bed.
 Stow the fall mat away when the patient is standing and ambulating.